Don’t Overlook What’s Right Under Your Nose: How Your Peers Can Help Power Expansion Success

 For those considering expansion overseas, here are a few ideas for tapping into the wisdom of your professional friends and industry peers.

-#1 Take advantage of Case Studies
+#1 Take advantage of Case Studies to Achieve Expansion Success

 After considering case study anecdotes, take the next step: ask a current or prospective service provider to get you connected with a client who has been through a similar experience.
 This “reference checking” conversation, if you’re prepared, can be a goldmine of best-practice information.
 It doesn’t have to be explicitly about vetting the service provider, it can – and should – focus on what the company learned, what they would do differently next time, where they were best prepared, and where they underestimated issues or overlooked certain factors.